 The guide includes tips for credible and reasonable fear interviews (CFIs/RFIs), immigration judge (IJ) review of negative interview results, requests for re-interview or reconsideration (RFRs), and more.
 We hope this guide will be used by advocates working with asylum seekers at the border and beyond.

-Please note: This guide was published in early June 2018 and updated in April 2019.
+Please note: This guide was published in early June 2018 and updated in mid-April 2019.
 During this time period, laws and policies affecting asylum seekers have been changing rapidly.
 Advocates assisting asylum seekers in expedited removal proceedings should take care to review the latest legal standards.
+For example: